DCMLab/JazzHarmonyTreebank/readme.md

 The treebank was initially published at ISMIR 2020, and if you use it for your research, please reference the paper presenting it:

 "The Jazz Harmony Treebank" by _D.
-Harasim, C. Finkensiep, P. Ericson, M.
-Rohrmeier_ in _Proceedings of the International Conference of Music Information Retrieval 2020_, pp. x-y
+Harasim, C. Finkensiep, P. Ericson, T. J. O'Donnell, and M. Rohrmeier_ in the _Proceedings of the 20th International Society for Music Information Retrieval Conference_ (2020)

 ## Acknowledgements

-This project was conducted at the Latour Chair in Digital and Cognitive Musicology, generously funded by Mr Claude Latour.

-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 760081 – PMSB.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program under grant agreement No 760081 – PMSB.
+We gratefully acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), the Fonds de Recherche du Québec, Société et Culture (FRQSC), and the Canada CIFAR AI Chairs program.
+We thank Claude Latour for supporting this research through the Latour Chair in Digital Musicology.
+The authors additionally thank the anonymous referees for their valuable comments and the members of the Digital and Cognitive Musicology Lab (DCML) for fruitful discussions.

 ![](images/erc-logo.jpg?raw=true)
 ![](images/eu-flag.png?raw=true)